R3Conclave/conclave-core-sdk/docs/docs/mail.md

 Mail is designed to block a variety of attacks the host can mount on the enclave.

 **Observation.** The body of the mail is encrypted with industry standard AES/GCM.
-The host can't see what the client is sending to the client.
+The host can't see what the client is sending to the enclave.

 **Tampering.** All the encrypted body, the plaintext headers and the user-specifiable envelope header are authenticated such that the enclave can detect if they were tampered with.
 See below for more information on this.